Dynamic and thermodynamic bounds for collective motor-driven transport

 While the $\etaS$\,--\,$\langle v\rangle$ curve is linear for $f_\mathrm{max}/f_\mathrm{chem}=0$, as $f_\mathrm{max}/f_\mathrm{chem}$ increases it becomes increasingly convex.
 This suggests that for large energy barriers high efficiency or high velocity are more easily achieved than a compromise between the two.
 As expected, the velocity in the $N\Dc/\Dm\to\infty$ limit is exactly that of a single uncoupled motor on the same energy landscape, while the Stokes efficiency is zero.
 In the limit as $N\Dc/\Dm\to0$, the velocity approaches zero and the Stokes efficiency approaches unity.

 Beyond this trade-off between efficiency and velocity, the system behaves analogously for other performance trade-offs and metrics; specifically, when $f_\mathrm{max}/\force=0$ this model exactly saturates all our derived bounds.
-(Figure~\ref{fig:PV_Pareto} illustrates the $P_\mathrm{chem}$\,--\,$\langle v\rangle$ Pareto frontier~\eqref{PV_frontier}).
+[Figure~\ref{fig:PV_Pareto} illustrates the $P_\mathrm{chem}$\,--\,$\langle v\rangle$ Pareto frontier~\eqref{PV_frontier}].

 \emph{Discussion}.---For motor-driven intracellular transport systems, we have derived a new inequality~\eqref{main_entropy_inequality} which lower bounds the entropy production rate of a collective-transport system.
-This Jensen bound~\eqref{main_entropy_inequality} is always tighter than the second law for a non-stationary transport system, and can be tighter or looser than the thermodynamic uncertainty relation~\eqref{TURIneq} depending on the relative magnitudes of the bare collective diffusivity $\Dbare$ and the effective diffusivity $D_\mathrm{eff}$.
-Due to its dependence solely on parameters and averaged quantities, the Jensen bound is much easier to compute than the TUR which depends on $D_\mathrm{eff}$ (a function of the variance, which requires more data to accurately estimate).
+This Jensen bound~\eqref{main_entropy_inequality} is always tighter than the second law for a nonstationary transport system, and can be tighter or looser than the thermodynamic uncertainty relation~\eqref{TURIneq}, depending on the relative magnitudes of the bare collective diffusivity $\Dbare$ and the effective diffusivity $D_\mathrm{eff}$.
+Because of its dependence solely on parameters and averaged quantities, the Jensen bound is much easier to compute than the TUR which depends on $D_\mathrm{eff}$ (a function of the variance, which requires more data to accurately estimate), provided that diffusion coefficients and driving forces are known for each subsystem in isolation.

+Once these properties are known for a given set of subsystems, the Jensen bound is easily computed for any collective system assembled from a combination of such modular components.
+The TUR by contrast does not take advantage of information about the subsystems composing a collective system, and must be computed \textit{de novo} for every such combination by measuring emergent properties of the collective system.
+This makes the Jensen bound particularly well suited for collective motor-driven transport systems, which are assembled out of parts (cargo and motors) that can be identified and studied in isolation.

 Using the Jensen bound and the TUR, we have derived several bounds on performance metrics such as velocity, efficiency, and precision, as well as three analytic expressions for Pareto frontiers when motors are identical.
 These bounds, which restrict emergent properties of collective systems, depend only on properties of each of arbitrarily many subsystems in isolation.
 Our results hold quite generally, for arbitrarily many motors (of any directionality) and cargos.
 The system's joint potential $V(\bm{x})$ is only required to keep the components of the system together at steady state, but may in general capture phenomena not included in our example, such as non-Hookean motor-cargo linkers, motor-motor interactions, or more complex periodic energy landscapes.